CIS-566-Fall-2023/hw04-stylization/README.md

 To create the rice paper look, I used another post-process pass, which steals the bloom texture created by Unity's default post-process, and then combined it with a Voronoi noise to create the dotted effect.
 There are a bunch of parameters that can control this process, like Dot Density, Dot Cutoff, Threshold, Intensity, etc.

+### basic requirements

+all basic requirements are implemented in the Additional Lighting scenes.

 ## Credits
 [Post-Process](https://www.youtube.com/watch?v=9fa4uFm1eCE&t=332s)